slipstream/SlipStreamDocumentation/docs/administrator-manual/src/main/markdown/02-prerequisites.md

 The resource requirements of SlipStream™ are modest.
 Any modern, multicore, server-class machine should run the server without problems.
-Several gigabytes of RAM should be dedicated to the Java Virtual Machine (JVM) running the services.
+At least 2 gigabytes of RAM should be dedicated to the Java Virtual Machine (JVM) running the service.
 Similarly 10-20 GB of disk space should be sufficient for initial use.

 As with any service, the resource requirements for the server will increase with the number of users and with the number of system